Nooses, hangings and cross burnings: Imagery of America’s dark racial history sparks fear nationwide

 “Whether the investigations lead to a hate group,” she said, “there are very real fears in communities of color there.
 And it’s up to community leaders and community members to address that.”

-White supremacist gangs and racist groups have menaced Antelope Valley for decades.
+White-supremacist gangs and racist groups have menaced the Antelope Valley for decades.
 Motorcycle gangs known for their violently racist views and overwhelmingly white membership have roamed in the region since the late 1960s.

-Today, there are 88 active hate groups in California, according to the Southern Poverty Law Center, with many clustered around the Los Angeles suburbs.
+Today, there are 88 active hate groups in California, according to the SPLC, with many clustered around the Los Angeles suburbs.

 But Brooks said a tradition of heavy-handed policing has also contributed to the community’s long-standing mistrust of the Los Angeles County Sheriff’s Department, which handled the Fuller case.